 As Unitarian Universalists, we do not have a creed, so we name, celebrate, lift up and bear witness to values and practices grounded in right relationship with each other, the sacred, and beloved community.
 We believe that personal experience, conscience and reason should be the final authorities in religion.

 Whatever our personal spiritual beliefs, we share a commitment to building and nurturing our beloved community as expressed in our congregational and Unitarian Universalist Association covenants.

-Hearing Assistance is available during our services.
+Braille hymnals and hearing assistant devices are available during our services.
 The ushers will be happy to help you.